Liberal Arts Engagement Hub

 About the Liberal Arts Engagement Hub

 The Liberal Arts Engagement Hub (The Hub) in the College of Liberal Arts is an outgrowth of the college’s Roadmap and is a vehicle to deepen our culture of engagement with the community.
-It will be housed in a newly renovated Pillsbury Hall on the east bank of the Twin Cities campus, which will open to the public in fall of 2021.
+It will be housed in a newly renovated Pillsbury Hall on the east bank of the Twin Cities campus, which will open to the public in fall 2021.

 Unique to the University of Minnesota and rare among universities nationally, the space will be dedicated solely to fostering public engagement and civil society.
 It will thus assert its place among an elite group of similarly visionary efforts at select colleges and universities in the US where social justice, democracy, civic debate, and citizenship are integral to the educational mission.
 These include New York University’s Urban Democracy Lab, Rutgers University’s Express Newark, Brown University’s John Nichols Brown Center for Public Humanities, the New School’s Humanities Action Lab, and the Center for the Study of Democracy at St. Mary’s University in Maryland.